FREQUENTLY ASKED QUESTIONS

 There is no difference between the terms "probation" and "community supervision."
-In 1990, the Texas Legislature changed the name of adult probation departments to community supervision departments to better describe what those departments do.
+In 1990, the Texas Legislature changed the name of adult probation departments to community supervision and corrections departments to better describe what those departments do.
 Today, these two terms are used interchangeable.

 What is the Difference Between Probation/Community Supervision and Parole?